rdmpage/taxonomy-GBIF-manuscript/README.md

 Examples

-### Typographic errors
+## Typographic errors

-Although the method used here cannot handle changes in the spelling of the specific epithet it can detect some spelling inconsistencies in generic names.
+Although the method used here cannot handle changes in the spelling of the specific epithet, it can detect some spelling inconsistencies in generic names.
 For example, in the wasp family Evaniidae GBIF has two generic names, *Szepligetella* sourced from The Catalogue of Life, 3rd January 2011 and *Szepligetiella* (note the extra "i") sourced from the Interim Register of Marine and Nonmarine Genera (Fig. Evaniidae).
 The correct spelling is  *Szepligetella* (see [Bradley 1908]), so the 14 species belonging to *Szepligetiella* duplicate the 14 from *Szepligetella*.
 Note that one specific epithet (*similis* Szépligeti 1903) is shared with a third genus *Hyptia*.
 This is a false positive, in that *Szepligetella similis* was originally described as *Evania similis* and *Hyptia similis* is the original name for a different species (both *Evania similis* and *Hyptia similis* were described in the same publication on pages 385 and 376 respectively; [Szépligeti 1903]).

 ![Evaniidae](https://raw.github.com/rdmpage/taxonomy-GBIF-manuscript/master/figures/Evaniidae.png)